ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 comid.serial-number:

-: A measurement of a serialnumber in text.
+: A measurement of a serial number in text.

 comid.ueid: